sakkaku-dev/nethack-web/README.md

 # Nethack port for Web

-Nethack for the web using godot as the UI.
+Nethack for the web using godot as the UI. (maybe in the future, Godot 4 Web support is not good right now)

 ## Build